plone/training/docs/migrations/exportimport.md

 : Choose between download urls (`0`), base-64 encoded strings (`1`) and blob paths (`2`).
 The best option is blob paths.

 Modify exported data for migrations (`migration=True`) : Use this if you want to import the data in a newer version of Plone or migrate from Archetypes to Dexterity.
-Read the documentation to learn which changes are made by this option.
+It does a multitude of changes, including renaming some default values like `excludeFromNav` (AT) to `exclude_from_nav` (DX).

 Include revisions (`include_revisions=False`)
 : This exports the content-history (versioning) of each exported item.
 Warning: This can significantly slow down the export!